Spectacular Sunsets Awaken Serene Sunrises

 The last of sunset over Capsize restaurant in Oxford, Maryland.

-A small sandy beach, a charming old-school playground, a great lawn, picnic tables and large shade trees mark this public park as something extraordinary.
+Grab a scoop or cone from the award-winning creamery before crossing the street to Oxford Town Park.
+A small sandy beach, a charming old-school playground, a great lawn, picnic tables, and large shade trees mark this public park as something extraordinary.
 And then there’s the waterfront, a wide view of the Tred Avon River, which feeds into the Chesapeake Bay.
 This is where you’ll grab those Instagram-worthy photos of vivid sunsets that will make your friends wish they were here.

 Sherwood